 At three Michelin-starred Central, chef Virgilio Martinez will take you on a 17-course tour of his homeland’s innumerable ecosystems (prepare for the piranhas from the Waters of Nanay).
 No à la carte here—this is purely tasting menu territory, but Central offers a vegetarian tasting menu and a smaller eight-course menu.

-Chef Mitsuharu Tsumura adds Japanese flare to Peruvian food at Maido with such dishes as fish hot dogs, sea urchin rice, and delicious pisco drinks.
+Chef Mitsuharu Tsumura adds Japanese flare to Peruvian food at Maido (which topped the World’s 50 Best list for Latin American restaurants) with such dishes as fish hot dogs, sea urchin rice, and delicious pisco drinks.
 The restaurant moved up a spot on the World’s 50 Best rankings, sitting pretty at number seven in 2018.

 January is great for: street food fanatics